Gunjan-2002/Terraform_AWS_Infra_Project-1/README.md

   value = aws_lb.myalb.dns_name
 }
 ```
-You can refer this documentation for creating ALB Listener Rules.

-Terraform AWS ALB Listener Resource

 With these resources defined, we have successfully set up a Load Balancer that distributes traffic across our EC2 instances, improving the overall availability and reliability of our application.

-Now run the commands below to verify if the resources we created are valid.
+1] Now run the commands below to verify if the resources we created are valid.

 ```